UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 ## Storyboarding

-- *Influence #1*:
-  - Medium: Chemistry
-  - Explanation: We both struggled with chemistry so this is our way of learning a little bit

 - *Example elements and their uses*:
   - Hydrogen + oxygen2 - combine to make water
   - Neon + Glass Tube + Electricity = light up dark room